Black Death in England: Religious and cultural consequences

 The omnipresence of death also inspired greater piety in the upper classes, which can be seen in the fact that three Cambridge colleges were founded during or shortly after the Black Death.
 England did not experience the same trend of roving bands of flagellants, common on the continent.
 Neither were there any pogroms against the Jews, since the Jews had been expelled by Edward I in 1290.

 The high rate of mortality among the clergy naturally led to a shortage of priests in many parts of the country.
 The clergy were seen to have an elevated status among ordinary people and this was partly due to their purported closeness with God, being his envoys on earth.
 However, as the church itself had given the cause of the Black Death to be the impropriety of the behaviour of men, the higher death rate among the clergy led the people to lose faith in the Church as an institution—it had proved as ineffectual against the horror of Y. pestis as every other medieval institution.
 The corruption within the Catholic priesthood also angered the English people.
 Many priests abandoned the terrified people.
 Others sought benefits from the rich families who needed burials.
 The dissatisfaction led to anti-clericalism and the rise of John Wycliffe, an English priest.
 His ideas paved a path for the Christian reformation in England.
-Some people didn't lose their Christian faith, if anything it was renewed; they began to long for a more personal relationship with God—around the time after the Black Death many chantries (private chapels) began to spread in use from not just the nobility, but to among the well-to-do.
+Some people did not lose their Christian faith, if anything it was renewed; they began to long for a more personal relationship with God—around the time after the Black Death many chantries (private chapels) began to spread in use from not just the nobility, but to among the well-to-do.
 This change in the power of the papacy in England is demonstrated by the statutes of Praemunire.

 The Black Death also affected arts and culture significantly.
 It was inevitable that a catastrophe of such proportions would affect some of the greater building projects, as the amount of available labour fell sharply.
 The building of the cathedrals of Ely and Exeter was temporarily halted in the years immediately following the first outbreak of the plague.
 The shortage of labour also helped advance the transition from the Decorated style of building to the less elaborate Perpendicular style.
 The Black Death may also have promoted the use of vernacular English, as the number of teachers proficient in French dwindled, contributing to the late-14th-century flowering of English literature, represented by writers such as Geoffrey Chaucer and John Gower.